I manage my money myself.

 Next, a model is initialized according to the configuration supplied by the portfolio manager, and fit to the training data constructed in the previous step.
 The choice of machine learning model and its parameters is guided by a large-scale search over possible configurations.
 AIM supports a variety of machine learning models, including regularized linear models, gradient boosting ensembles, neural network architectures, and proprietary variants.

 The machine learning model uses the available historical data to identify associations between input features (signals) and the target variable (excess returns).
 For linear models, this involves assigning higher weights to signals that have historically demonstrated positive predictive power.
-More complex models like neutral networks learn a non-linear transformation of the input features that can best predict the target variable.
+More complex models like neutral networks learn a non-linear transformation of the input features that can predict the target variable.
 Although these more complex models can facilitate a better understanding of data relationships, they also increase the likelihood of overfitting.
 Overfitting is a common pitfall in machine learning, where a model is excessively tuned to the training data, diminishing its predictive performance on new, unseen data.

 To mitigate the risks of overfitting, AIM incorporates stringent validation protocols, relying on cross-validation.
 In detail, the dataset is partitioned into subsets, and the model is trained on a portion of the data - called the training set - and then tested on the remaining 'held-out' data to validate its performance.
 This process can be repeated multiple times, rotating the data used for training and validation.
 The advantage of cross-validation is that it provides a more reliable estimate of the model’s ability to generalize to new data by evaluating its performance on data that the model has not seen during training.